 - Cheese Ramen

-If you made this Savory Oatmeal recipe, I want to see!
+If you made this savory oatmeal recipe, I want to see!
 Follow Pups with Chopsticks on Instagram, snap a photo, and tag and hashtag it with @pupswithchopsticks and #pupswithchopsticks.
 I love to know what you are making!

 Recipe Card